scorpiosixnine/smalls/README.md

 I came up with approach after getting into a mess with [Equipable Underwear For Everyone](https://www.nexusmods.com/skyrimspecialedition/mods/17183).

 I later discovered [Underpants](https://www.loverslab.com/files/file/1878-underpants/), which works the same way.
 I wasn't sure whether it was ported to SE yet, and in any case I wanted to learn how to mod, so I decided to make my own.
 Whilst I didn't copy any of the Underpants code, taking a look at how it worked was invaluable.
 So props to [periselene](https://www.loverslab.com/profile/786664-periselene/) for making the source available.

+Thanks also to [CBBE](https://www.nexusmods.com/skyrimspecialedition/mods/198), [Tempered Skins For Males](https://www.nexusmods.com/skyrimspecialedition/mods/7902), SOS, etc, for making this mod necessary in the first place.